csllvn33/Sullivan_CSCI2270_FinalProject/README.md

 None as of 16 April 2015

 Open Isuues/Bugs:
-Seg fault when user wants "6".
-From print statements, the code breaks on the if statement on line 643.
+Seg fault when user wants "6", which contains my sort algorithm.
+From print statements, the code breaks on the if statement on line 643(suppTree.cpp).

-***Also, I apologize for all of my commit activity to be on 4/26/2015 as I am finally figuring out how to maneuver Github (somewhat) successfully.